About loss of privilege

 Loss of privilege is taking away something your child enjoys as a consequence for challenging behaviour.
-For example, you might not let your child play video games if they refuse to do their homework.
+You can use it when your child is behaving in challenging ways without a good reason.

 Why use loss of privilege?